 Katharine Minot married in November of 1904 to attorney Henry Morse Channing.
 After their marriage, they moved briefly to 3 Exeter.
 In December of 1904, Laurence Minot purchased and moved to 144 Marlborough with her three brothers, and in January of 1905, the trust established under William Minot’s will purchased the house next door, at 142 Marlborough, and the Channings moved there from 3 Exeter.

-On August 1, 1905, 408 Commonwealth was purchased from the trust established under William Minot’s will by Ruth Felton (Ward) Paine, the wife of William Albert Paine.
-They previously had lived at 181 Walnut Avenue in Roxbury.
-They also maintained a home at Beach Bluff in Swampscott.
+On August 1, 1905, 409 Commonwealth was purchased from the trust established under William Minot’s will by Ruth Felton (Ward) Paine, the wife of William Albert Paine.
+That same month they also purchased the stable at 352 Newbury.
+The Paines previously had lived at 181 Walnut Avenue in Roxbury.
+They also maintained a home, The Farm, at Beach Bluff in Swampscott.

 William Paine was co-founder of the investment banking firm of Paine, Webber & Co.

 409 Commonwealth was not listed in the 1930 and 1931 Blue Books.

 Garland School converted 409 Commonwealth into its main school building, which previously had been located at 2 Chestnut.
 In June and July of 1931, it acquired 341 Commonwealth and 343 Commonwealth, and in January of 1932 it acquired 337 Commonwealth.
 In June of 1937, it acquired 339 Commonwealth, in August of 1940, it acquired 413 Commonwealth, and in June of 1942, in acquired 415 Commonwealth.

 In October of 1944, Garland School acquired 411 Commonwealth, which it converted into classrooms and assembly areas, and later partially into a dormitory.
 In August of 1947, it filed for (and subsequently received) permission to cut openings in the party wall, connecting it with 409 Commonwealth.